MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/datasets/dataset.rst

 * **Infiltration attacks** - the authors try to mimic real world infiltration attacks in the form of malicious Dropbox download links for Windows devices, and malicious USB drives for Macintosh devices.
 They use these methods to get the user to download malicious software, that targets common vulnerable software such as Adobe Acrobat Reader.
 If the attack is successful, they payload dropped can conduct IP sweeps and port scanning of the internal Victim network via Nmap.

-The authors used the above described softwares for the different uses and employed the use of Python scripts in order to automate run the attacks in parallel using multiprocessing.
+The authors used the above described softwares for the different uses and employed the use of Python scripts in order to automate the attacks in parallel using multiprocessing.

 The different kinds of attacks are mixed, and across a 5 day period - Monday to Friday, from 9 a.m. to 5 p.m. these attacks were simulated on the described network configuration.
 The complete dataset consists of multiple PCAP files, separated according to the day the data was collected.
 The authors also provide the data extracted into csv format for easy consumption.